 Instead of installing an application the traditional way, it is recommended to use application virtualization in a VDI environment.
 This technology provides easier and faster application deployment by creating a virtualized application image and replicating it in virtual desktops.

 Points of Access

 The final component in a VDI setup are points of access, that is, client devices from which users access their virtual desktop.
-Clients can use a variety of devices, depending on what the VDI infrastructure is designed to support, including web browsers, mobile devices, thin clients, zero clients, and personal laptops.
+Clients can use a variety of devices, depending on what the VDI infrastructure is designed to support, including web browsers, mobile devices, thin clients (network computers), zero clients, and personal laptops.

 How Does VDI Work?

 Users connect to virtual desktops via the connection broker.
 It authenticates each user and directs it to a virtual desktop instance.
 Once inside, users utilize a replica of the master desktop.
 The master desktop stores all the required applications and distributes it via application virtualization.

 All virtual desktop instances are hosted on virtual machines.
 The VMs are created and managed by the hypervisor, the main component that provides virtualization of the entire system.
 Virtual desktops can be grouped into desktop pools which ensures easier management and configuration.